William Reeves (animator)

 After obtaining a Bachelor of Mathematics from the University of Waterloo and completing a Ph.D. at the University of Toronto, Reeves was hired by George Lucas as a member of Lucasfilm's Computer Division, Computer Graphics Group.
 He was one of the founding employees of Pixar when it was sold in 1986 to Steve Jobs.
 Reeves is the inventor of the first motion blur algorithm and methods to simulate particle motion in CGI.
 Bill Reeves created particle systems allowing for the realistic articulation of random elements like smoke and fire.

-Lasseter and Reeves received the Academy Award for Best Animated Short Film (Oscar) in 1988 for their work on the film Tin Toy, the first completely CG-animated film to ever win an Oscar.
+Lasseter and Reeves received the Academy Award for Best Animated Short Film (Academy Award) in 1988 for their work on the film Tin Toy, the first completely CGI-animated film to ever win an Academy Award.
 Their collaboration continued with Reeves acting as the supervising technical director of the first feature-length, computer-animated film: Toy Story.

 In 1996 he became the 2nd awardee of the J.W.
 Graham Medal, named in honor of Wes Graham an early influential professor of computer science at the University of Waterloo, and annually awarded to an influential alumnus of the University's faculty of mathematics.

+In 2018, Reeves was the first recipient of the new annual SIGGRAPH Practitioner Award, which recognizes outstanding contributions to the practice and advancement of Computer Graphics and Interactive Techniques.